investindex/Guidelines/README.md

 * Opportunity cost of home equity
 * More cash needed on hand before the purchase (for a down payment) and after (for emergency repairs)

 A common argument for the inherent inferiority of renting is that all the costs of ownership are implicitly passed on to the renter.
 But with a moment’s consideration, we can see that this isn’t entirely true.
 In addition to the prices of comparable units in the area, there are indeed some costs that are strong determinants of rent: property tax, insurance, HOA fees (or similar fees by another name), and maintenance costs.
+But other costs are not like those.

 What about the high transaction costs?
 Buying or selling a home entails fees that total thousands of dollars and can reach into the low ten-thousands.
 If you sell a home when moving and buy a new one, you pay for two transactions.
 A landlord who keeps their property for long periods of time, which many do, does not pay frequent transaction costs.
 This leads to one of the chief advantages of renting, which is that a renter can move at much lower cost than an owner.
 If you're not planning to settle for many years, renting can become the superior choice due to transaction costs alone.